 In between the many boutique shops, there are numerous market stalls, selling everything you can think of and a bit more.
 They are open seven days a week, with special theme days.
 Thursday is the antique market, containing collectable vintage and antique gems.
 If you’re a music enthusiast and like songs in a physical format, then make sure not to miss the record fair on the first and third Friday of the month.
 The Saturday theme varies each week, and Sunday is family day offering something for both kids and grown ups.

 London really is a city of unlimited possibilities for experiencing some interesting stuff.
 Many of the most intriguing happenings are found a bit outside the city centre, but it is so easy to jump on the tube and get ready for an exciting new shopping experience.
-Stay at Radisson Blu Portland Hotel, London, just a five-minute walk from Marble Arch tube station and the central line, which takes you directly to Liverpool Street and Old Spitalfields Market.
+Stay at Radisson Blu Edwardian Vanderbilt Hotel, a 40 minute walk from Marble Arch tube station and the central line, which takes you directly to Liverpool Street and Old Spitalfields Market.
+Alternatively, stay at Radisson Blu Edwardian, Bloomsbury a short walk from Tottenham Court Road tube station and thus the above mentioned central line.